cns-iu/spoke-paper-supporting-information/user_study/2011596050A001-SPOKE-Visualizer-Documentation.md

 ![Many connections from foods to Folic Acid](images/connections.jpg)

 Press and hold the left mouse button to pan along the map.
 You can then see all the different foods that contain *folic acid* (blue arrow), like *acorn* and *buttermilk*.
 Panning over to  *folic acid* shows us just how many foods in the SPOKE graph contain *folic acid*.
-Among the many foods, we still asee *almonds* (yellow arrow).
+Among the many foods, we still see *almonds* (yellow arrow).
 You can also press and hold the right mouse button to change the angle of your view to assume a more ground-level perspective.

 ![Zoomed in on almonds](images/zoomed_in.jpg)